bmesuere/PhD-thesis/chapter1.md

 The combination of these events led to a period of increased evolutionary speed known as the Cambrian explosion.
 Starting around 580 million years ago for a period of 70 to 80 million years, the rate of diversification accelerated significantly [@Marshall2006].
 Most of the major animal phyla appeared during that period such as fungi, sponges, corals, crustaceans, sea cucumbers, etc. This period of rapid evolution was followed by the nascency of the first vertebrates (485 million years ago), the first primitive plants (434 million years ago), the first spiders and scorpions (420 million years ago), the first tetrapod on land (395 million years ago) and the first dinosaurs (225 million years ago)[@Lowe2013].

 A<span class="aside">This event is known as the *Cretaceous-Paleogene extinction event*.</span> massive comet impact some 66 million years ago had catastrophic effects on life on earth: over 75 percent of all existing animal species was wiped out including all non-avian dinosaurs [@Renne2013;@Jablonski1994].
 The change in the environment and the eradication of many dominant groups let other organisms take their place.
 An example of this is the elimination of dinosaurs in favor of the mammals.
 One of these new type of mammals were the primates (60 million years ago) out of which the great apes (hominids; 18 million years ago) and eventually the humans (*Homo*; 2.5 million years ago) and modern humans (*Homo sapiens*; 250&thinsp;000 years ago) formed [@Goodman1998].

 ### Taxonomy
+Life on earth is extremely varied, even more so that one would initially think.
+The group of beetles, for example, is incredibly diverse with over 400&thinsp;000 species and gigantic compared to the number of mammals of which only 5&thinsp;500 are known [@Hammond1992].
+The number of described species easily exceeds 1 million and it is estimated that we have only managed to document a small fraction.
+Estimates for the total number of species range from 5 million to over 100 million.
+A recent statistical analysis estimates that the total number of non-bacterial species is 8.7 million [@Mora2011] with thousands of additional bacterial species.

+Aristotle (384&ndash;322 BC) was one of the first to start naming and organizing living organisms [@Mayr1982].
+He used a simple system with two groups: plants and animals.
+Organisms were put into classes based on their physical appearance and shape.
+This branch of science of naming and classifying organisms is called taxonomy and was relatively uneventful for the next 2000 years.

+It wasn't until Carl Linnaeus (1707&ndash;1778), that taxonomy broke new ground.
+With the publication of the Systema Naturae [@Linnaeus1758], he introduced a standardized naming system for organisms.
+Next to a new naming system, he also introduced a new tree-like classification system.
+In his taxonomy, there are three kingdoms (plants, animals and minerals) that are each divided into several classes [@Fig:ch1fig4].
+These classes are then subdivided further in orders, families, genera and species, each having their own name.
+The name of a species consists of two parts of which the first part refers to the parent genus.
+Although his system had numerous flaws, *minerals* can hardly be called living organisms and his class of *vermes* was a grab bag of organisms fitting nowhere else, the basic ideas of the Linnaean system are still used in today's systems.

+![The classification of animals in the classes of mammals (quadrupedia), birds (aves), amphibians (amphibia), fish (pesces), insects (insecta) and vermes ("animals of slow motion, soft substance, able to increase their bulk and restore parts which have been destroyed, extremely tenacious of life, and the inhabitants of moist places.") as described in the Systema Naturae [@Linnaeus1758].](images/ch1fig4.png){#fig:ch1fig4}

+##### evolution
+- "With Darwin's theory, a general acceptance that classification should reflect the Darwinian principle of common descent quickly appeared.
+Tree of Life representations became popular in scientific works, with known fossil groups incorporated."
+- "With the modern evolutionary synthesis of the early 1940s, an essentially modern understanding of evolution of the major groups was in place.
+The evolutionary taxonomy being based on Linnaean taxonomic ranks, the two terms are largely interchangeable in modern use."
+- in recent years, reorganized based on gene analysis
+- controversy and discussion
+- dozens of levels
+- common tree of descent is the basis for the taxonomy
+- estimation of when 2 species diverged = last time they had a common ancestor
+- the more similar, the more recent

+- we use NCBI taxonomy (not best, but contains all kingdoms)

+### DNA/RNA/proteins
+- much variation in species
+- at the core, very similar
+- start from cell contents?

 Since all know life forms on earth share common molecular mechanisms, this is a big indication that they all descend from a common ancestor.
 "Bacteria develop primitive forms of photosynthesis which at first did not produce oxygen.[25]
 These organisms generated Adenosine triphosphate by exploiting a proton gradient, a mechanism still used in virtually all organisms."

-- extremely varied (but sharing fundamental mechanisms) -

-### DNA/RNA/proteins
-start from cell contents?
+todo: revisit first section with information from hunter

 ## Proteomics {data-running-title='Proteomics'}
+- definition

 This section should cover:

 * Basics on Proteomics including peptide identification